 during the prescribed time period.
 Students who seek a tuition refund must submit

-a written request and meet with the director of Records and Registration Services
+a written request and meet with the Executive Director of Records and Registration

-(for a health-related reason).
-Students requesting a refund must be current with financial
+Services.
+Students requesting a refund must be current with financial obligations

-obligations to the university at the close of the term prior to the refund request.
+to the University at the close of the term prior to the refund request.
+A University